 The rolls will appear to be swimming in liquid and you will be certain this cannot possibly be right.
 Do not fret.
 This is right.
 And for the record, up to this point you have spent 5 minutes prepping this recipe.

-Place baking dish and rolls into the oven.
+Place baking dish and rolls into the pre-heated oven.
 Set a timer for 36 minutes.
 Note: 5 + 36 = 41 minutes.

 Once the timer goes off, check to make sure rolls are golden brown.
 They may look slightly underbaked, and this is right.
-However, not every oven is the same—yours may be calibrated slightly different than mine, so use your good judgment.
+However, not every oven is the same—yours may be calibrated slightly differently than mine, so use your good judgment.
 Just be careful not to overbake!
 I have determined that 36 minutes at 350F. is the perfect amount of time.

 While baking, remove all evidence (packaging for those cans of cinnamon dough for starters) by pushing it way to the bottom of the trash can.
 I am not suggesting that you lie, not at all!
 I do suggest that you simply clean up, to avoid any hint of negativity or chiding on such a lovely day.